Kvikku/IntuneTools/README.md

 # InToolz

+InToolz is a powerful application designed to help you manage and migrate your Microsoft Intune environment with ease.
+This tool simplifies bulk management tasks, such as assignment, renaming, cleaning up and migrating Intune configurations between tenant

-This is a WinUI 3 version of this application - https://github.com/Kvikku/IntuneAssignments.
+_This is a WinUI 3 version of this application - https://github.com/Kvikku/IntuneAssignments._

 Content is being migrated and this version will eventually replace the older Winforms based application.

-This version will soon be available on the Microsoft Store!
+This version is now available on [Microsoft Store](https://apps.microsoft.com/detail/9phqrcx3gkxd?hl=neutral&gl=NO&ocid=pdpshare)

 # Overview